ngxp/store-service/README.md

 }
 ```

-The actions are instantiated using the `new` keyword.
+This is mandatory because the actions are instantiated using the `new` keyword.

 # Testing
+Testing your components and the StoreService is made easy.
+The `@ngx-patterns/store-service/testing` package provides helpful test-helpers to reduce testing friction.

 ## Selectors
-Testing is made easy inside your components.
-You don't need to import the whole `StoreModule.forRoot(...)`.

-Simply provide the `StoreService` using the `provideStoreServiceMock` method.
+To test selectors you provide the `StoreService` using the `provideStoreServiceMock` method in the testing module of your component.
 Then cast the store service instance using the `StoreServiceMock<T>` class to get the correct typings.

 ```ts